Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 New Hampshire doesn't issue a separate memory care license.

-If you're pricing assisted living in Oklahoma for a parent, plan around roughly $4,823 a month, a figure that runs below the national median.
+If you're pricing assisted living in Oklahoma for a parent, plan around the national median of about $6,200 a month, with the comfort that Oklahoma has historically run below that line.

 When you're arranging dementia care for a parent in Oklahoma, ask for the facility's Alzheimer's special-care disclosure, not a "memory care" license, because the state doesn't issue one.